mruce/PROTOMAP/index.md

 More technically - calibration is a three-step process:
 - Structured Light is used to match points on different projectors and cameras
-- Cameras and  projectors optical and geometrical parameters are obtained using Genetic algorithm
+- Cameras' and  projectors' optical and geometrical parameters are obtained using Genetic algorithm
 - 3D model's scale, position and rotation parameters are obtained using Genetic algorithm

 Then, calibration is applied to the scene - and the show can go on.